tory24/100Days-of-code/100-Second.md

 **Time**:
 -->

+### Day 74 May 22, 2021
+**Today's Progress**: Spent today working on a small nrl react project.

+**Thoughts**: Decided to help a mate with his NRL project, he asked me to help build a frontend for his NRL App.
+Today was difficult got a bit stuck for a bit, but eventually figured out how I was going to do it, and am hoping that tomorrow I will get to learn about how to use an API in React properly to generate useful data to the page.
+I think this is a cool way to actually learn and build something that I have an interest in.

+**Time**: 7 hours

 ### Day 73 May 21, 2021
 **Today's Progress**: Decided to test my Reactjs skills and build an NRL site clone, and learn how to use API calls in React.